 Besides that, I made the gender info visible here because it is widely known as a critical factor while choosing a person to talk to.
 And I also make the online status visible here, which will definitely help the user to make a decision.

-I folded features such as Add to Friends and Dismiss behind a ‘More’ button on the profile card to enable users make a quick move, meanwhile lowers physical efforts.
+I folded features such as Add to Friends and Dismiss behind a ‘More’ button on the profile card to enable users make a quick move, meanwhile lower physical efforts.

 A refresh button will help the user quickly explore the up-to-date possibilities and a search button helps to connect to a certain person or a group of people that share certain attributes easily.

-I added a new section for ‘Friends’ here, where the user can build and maintenance a long-term friendship with another patient.
+I added a new section for ‘Friends’ here, where the user can build and maintenance a long-term friendship with other patients.
 In this way, their connection is more stable and the ‘Friends’ label will definitely help the user to feel better.I also added green dots on the profile picture to indicate new messages coming in.
-An ‘Invite’ button can be a good channel of bringing other patients onto the platform.
+An ‘Invite’ button can be a good channel for bringing other patients onto the platform.

-On conversation page, I shift the profile picture up above the text bubble, so the text bubble is wider and therefore easier to read.
+On conversation page, I shifted the profile picture up above the text bubble, so the text bubble is wider and therefore easier to read.
 I also added 4 handy features –View Profile, Search, Delete and Remove Friend - in the top right corner.
-All of them have very popular use cases.
+They all have very popular use cases.

-I change the button of sending picture from Plus to an Image icon to make it match to its real functionality.
+I changed the button of sending picture from Plus to an Image icon to make it match to its real functionality.

 The biggest change I made here is the notification button.
 By clicking on the button on the top right corner, the user can turn on/off notification for each individual group.
 And the notification status will be reflected on the list clearly.
 So the user will stay informed.
 I also added green dots on the group picture to indicate new messages coming in.